hswolff/votey-uppy/README.md

 - [ ] Maybe support priority order of items within a list
 - [ ] Migrate to [Typegoose](https://github.com/typegoose/typegoose)
 - [ ] Show the users who voted for the item in a tooltip
+- [ ] Remove Admin page and replace with Pending support for admins on home page